 She made a new muslin from her 2003 dress and added a hidden placket.
 The crop top was cut out first.

 Then new cutting lines were drawn to create a lower neckline and cut-in armholes for the dress.

-The fabric for the dress is Coastal Green Cotton Brocade with Black Rayon Lining.
+The fabric for the dress is Coastal Green Cotton Brocade (Sold Out) with Black Rayon Lining.

 For the blouse, Black Stretch Cotton Sateen and Black Floral/Leaf Guipure Lace.